 We are blessed at St Patrick's to have a strong and engaged school community.
-As the demands of daily living increase, the challenge for the Parents and Friends (P&F) is to continue to evolve and encourage parents to participate in the school and parish and in all aspects of their children's learning.
+As the demands of daily living increase, the challenge for the Parents and Friends (P&F) is to continue to evolve and encourage parents to participate in the School and Parish and in all aspects of their children's learning.

-We are very grateful to the many parents and carers who have participated and/or contributed to Canteen, our bi- annual Trivia Night/Dinner Dance, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Mother's and Father's day stalls, St. Patrick's day celebrations, Family Masses, Well-being Week, Kinder orientation and Teacher Appreciation day.

-The P&F was excited to contribute a significant amount of funds towards the upgrading of the Infant Campus playground and were appreciative of the opportunity to be included in this project, which was completed during 2016.
+We are very grateful to the many parents and carers who have participated and/or contributed to canteen, our annual Trivia Night, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, Commonwealth Bank school banking, second hand uniform stall, school discos, Mother's and Father's day stalls, St. Patrick's day celebrations, Family Masses, Well-being Week, Kinder Transition and Teacher Appreciation Day.
+The P&F was excited to contribute a significant amount of funds towards the upgrading of the classrooms with air-conditioning and were appreciative of the opportunity to be included in this project, which was completed during 2017.